gondo/bouk.github.io/_posts/2014-05-01-elasticsearch-rce.md

 ---

-Elasticsearch has a flaw in its default configuration which makes it possible for a random webpage to execute arbitrary code on visitors with Elasticsearch installed.
+Elasticsearch has a flaw in its default configuration which makes it possible for any webpage to execute arbitrary code on visitors with Elasticsearch installed.
 If you're running Elasticsearch in development please read [the instructions](#how_to_secure_against_this_issue) on how to secure your machine.
-Elasticsearch version 1.2 (which is unreleased as of writing) is not vulnerable to remote code execution, but still has some security issues.
+Elasticsearch version 1.2 (which is unreleased as of writing) is not vulnerable to remote code execution, but still has some security concerns.

 ## The problem(s)
 There are a couple of problems which enable the proof of concept I'm going to present: